dtubb/structur/README.md

      [[character]]==The importance of character development in storytelling==[[character]] ^id-12345
      ```
    - **Explanation**: This pattern captures sections where the text is prefixed by `==` and suffixed by a code enclosed in double square brackets.
 Additionally, it can include an optional identifier denoted by `^id-[identifier]` at the end, as used by the Obsidian plugin [Quadro](https://github.com/chrisgrieser/obsidian-quadro), which allows for coding text in [Obsidian](https://obsidian.md).

+## Mac OS X Automator Workflow for Running Structur

+You can use an Automator workflow on Mac OS X to easily run Structur on selected files or directories directly from Finder.
+The workflow can be saved in the ~/Library/Services folder, allowing you to right-click on any file or folder and run Structur from the Quick Actions menu in the Contextual Menu in the Finder.